ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Open your browser on the [http://localhost:3000/](http://localhost:3000/) page, and press the "Connect Wallet" button on the top right of the page.

-If you have Metamask installed, you should be prompted to connect your wallet to your dApp.
+If you have MetaMask installed, you should be prompted to connect your wallet to your dApp.
 Accept the invitation to connect.

 You should see that the wallet button now reflects that your address is connected!
 Yasssss 🔥

 Next, try refreshing the page... this is strange.
-Our wallet button is prompting us to connect Metamask, even though it is already connected...
+Our wallet button is prompting us to connect MetaMask, even though it is already connected...

 However, have no fear!
 We easily can address that (get it?) by implementing `getCurrentWalletConnected`, which will check if an address is already connected to our dApp and update our UI accordingly!